mikitas98/csy1018-assign1/README.md

 <br>20/11/2016: Today I changed one of the headings.
 Added one more heading, added text to both headings.
 Made some changes in almost all headings text and personalized the new headings css.</br>

 <br>23/11/2016: Started doing the links for CV, Contact, Bio and index.
 Organised the information in each link.</br>

+<br>24/11/2016: Did the footer and added the copyrights</br>

+<br>27/11/2016: Changed the layout of the footer and updated the text on it.</br>

+<br>30/11/2016: Removed the contact informations and set the margins of the body (left and right).</br>